 Casino Bonuses for Euro 2020

 Over the course of the Euro2020 qualifiers, there are plenty of other ways to get your money down and seek out big wins in return.
-Between betting on games, you can take advantage of our Leovegas sports bonus or you can check out our other promotions here.
+Between betting on games, you can either opt for a specific offer like this Leovegas sports bonus or you can check out our other promotions here.
 If you just want to dip your feet in the water, we have also listed our favourite no deposit bonuses here (you can still win real money).

 At Leovegas you can play video slots with football themes such as Microgaming’s Shoot!
 That comes with five reels, 50 pay lines and an RTP of 96.54%, or play on the 5-reel 243 ways to win ‘Football Star’ video slot with a 96.29% RTP also from Microgaming.
 On top of this, you can play ‘Football Champions Cup’ online slot game from NetEnt.
 This slot has five reels and 50 pay lines and an RTP of 96.54%.
 Plus you can try your luck playing ‘Golden Goal’, which is a 3-reel Classic slot game produced by Play’n Go.
 This is a high variance slot game with an RTP of 94.12%.

 If you prefer table games, then the Leovegas bonus can also be used to play a whole host of table games such as roulette, blackjack, and poker all courtesy of the Open Gaming Society Leovegas sports bonus.

 What better way to celebrate the Euro2020 championship?
 Make your predictions and place a few bets on the outcome, groups winners and runners-up, as well as top goal scorers, and then head over to one of the world’s most reputable online casinos, established in 2012, and play slots and table games with free bonus cash.